awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 Creates a mount target for a file system\.
 You can then mount the file system on EC2 instances by using the mount target\.

 You can create one mount target in each Availability Zone in your VPC\.
 All EC2 instances in a VPC within a given Availability Zone share a single mount target for a given file system\.
 If you have multiple subnets in an Availability Zone, you create a mount target in one of the subnets\.
 EC2 instances do not need to be in the same subnet as the mount target in order to access their file system\.

+You can create only one mount target for an EFS file system using One Zone storage classes\.
+You must create that mount target in the same Availability Zone in which the file system is located\.
+Use the `AvailabilityZoneName` and `AvailabiltyZoneId` properties in the [DescribeFileSystems](API_DescribeFileSystems.md) response object to get this information\.
+Use the `subnetId` associated with the file system's Availability Zone when creating the mount target\.

 For more information, see [Amazon EFS: How it Works](https://docs.aws.amazon.com/efs/latest/ug/how-it-works.html)\.

-In the request, you also specify a file system ID for which you are creating the mount target and the file system's lifecycle state must be `available`\.
+To create a mount target for a file system, the file system's lifecycle state must be `available`\.
 For more information, see [DescribeFileSystems](API_DescribeFileSystems.md)\.

+In the request, provide the following:
++ The file system ID for which you are creating the mount target\.
-In the request, you also provide a subnet ID, which determines the following:
++ A subnet ID, which determines the following:
-+ VPC in which Amazon EFS creates the mount target
+  + The VPC in which Amazon EFS creates the mount target
-+ Availability Zone in which Amazon EFS creates the mount target
+  + The Availability Zone in which Amazon EFS creates the mount target
-+ IP address range from which Amazon EFS selects the IP address of the mount target \(if you don't specify an IP address in the request\)
+  + The IP address range from which Amazon EFS selects the IP address of the mount target \(if you don't specify an IP address in the request\)

 After creating the mount target, Amazon EFS returns a response that includes, a `MountTargetId` and an `IpAddress`\.
 You use this IP address when mounting the file system in an EC2 instance\.
 You can also use the mount target's DNS name when mounting the file system\.
 The EC2 instance on which you mount the file system by using the mount target can resolve the mount target's DNS name to its IP address\.
 For more information, see [How it Works: Implementation Overview](https://docs.aws.amazon.com/efs/latest/ug/how-it-works.html#how-it-works-implementation)\.